Lost Arles sketchbook: Ginoux narrative

 A narrative of the sketchbook's survival was described by Welsh-Ovcharov.
 She said that the sketchbook, a commercial ledger, had been given to Van Gogh in 1888 by Joseph and Marie Ginoux who owned the Cafe de la Gare in Arles.
 He sketched the Provençal landscape around Arles in the ledger and continued to work in it during his stay at a mental asylum in Saint Remy.
 In May 1890 he asked his doctor to return items to the Ginoux family, these included the sketchbook.
 The delivery of the ledger was recorded in a notebook at the Cafe de la Gare.
 The Ginoux family owned the sketchbook until 1944.
 It was then inherited by a niece of the Ginoux family, Marguerite Crevoulin.
 The cafe was subsequently bought by the Basso family, the owner of the sketchbook in 2016 told Welsh-Ovcharov that her mother's sister became a member of the Basso family upon marriage.
-The sketchbook and the book containing details of the sketchbooks donation were "recovered" from a home belonging to the Ginoux family home by a neighbour who gave them to her daughter as a birthday present in the 1960s.
+The sketchbook and the book containing details of the sketchbooks donation were "recovered" from a home belonging to the Ginoux family by a neighbour who gave them to her daughter as a birthday present in the 1960s.
 The daughter was the owner of the sketchbook in 2016.

 Welsh-Ovcharov said that she had told her that "My mother found the large book of drawings...and knowing nothing about art and with no artistic education, she had no idea of the importance of this discovery.
 She gave it to me on my 20th birthday and it was put away in a cupboard".
 Welsh-Ovcharov described the owners as "very simple people and it was just by quirk of fate that they showed it to someone in the region who knew a local art specialist ...
 They took 30 of them and ripped them out of the book".